Doug TenNapel: Career

 Between January and October 2009, TenNapel was a regular contributor to Breitbart News' "Big Hollywood" section, covering topics from movie reviews and the state of the comics entertainment industry to criticisms of the Obama administration and the environmental movement.

 In July 2010, his graphic novel Ghostopolis was released.
 In 2009, it was announced the book would be adapted into a film starring and produced by Hugh Jackman, but no update has been given since then.

 TenNapel produced an episodic spoof of Japanese Super Sentai-style shows called Go Sukashi! based on a character by Shoko Nakagawa (who appears in the films), and starring John Soares and Brooke Brodack.
 He has also published an online superhero-genre-spoofing webcomic titled Ratfist.

 In September 2012, Fox Animation optioned TenNapel's published Graphix novel Cardboard, with plans for actor Tobey Maguire's Material Pictures, graphic novelist Doug TenNapel, and the Gotham Group to be executive producers.
 Fox planned to have the picture developed under its WedgeWorks subsidiary.
 WedgeWorks director Chris Wedge (Ice Age) was producing, and considered directing the film as well.
 As of 2020, no update has been given on the film, especially given the acquisition of 21st Century Fox assets by The Walt Disney Company.

 TenNapel has used Kickstarter to produce a bound collection of his sketches, named Sketchbook Archives.

 TenNapel and other former members of the Earthworm Jim team at Pencil Test Studios launched a Kickstarter campaign in May 2013 to fund a PC game project called Armikrog, described a spiritual successor to The Neverhood and also being animated using clay animation techniques.
 It was successful, and reached its stretch goal for a Wii U version.

 In 2018, TenNapel self-published the graphic novel Bigfoot Bill, launched as an Indiegogo, successfully funded and reaching various stretch goals.

 In May 2019, TenNapel and other members of the original Earthworm Jim team announced a new Earthworm Jim game, to be released as an exclusive for the upcoming Intellivision Amico.
 He also self-published the graphic novel Earthworm Jim: Launch the Cow, again on Indiegogo.
-As of August 2019, Earthworm Jim: Launch the Cow is the second highest-grossing crowdfunded comic book of all time (US$816,000), trailing only The Order of the Stick Reprint on Kickstarter ($1.2 million) and overtaking the comic book anthology Ctrl+Alt+Del (US$665,000).

 Personal life

+TenNapel was born in Norwalk, California and raised in Denair, California.
 He has been married to Angie since 1990.
 The couple have four children.
 TenNapel was personal friends with Andrew Breitbart prior to the latter's death.